AaltoIIC/OSEMA/README.md

 python manage.py createsuperuser
 ```

-Configure your network so that you have a public IP address.
+Configure your network to have either a public IP address or place all sensor nodes at the same local network.

 Change the ALLOWED_HOSTS in sensor_management_platform/settings.py to match your network settings.

+Change the SECRET_KEY in sensor_management_platform/settings.py.

+Set DEBUG = False in sensor_management_platform/settings.py.

 Run server:
 ```